 Set the Binding Order

-If you are on a Gen5 appliance with Server 2016, this procedure does not apply and can be skipped.
+If you are on a Gen5 appliance with Server 2016, 2019, or later, this procedure does not apply and can be skipped.
 The installation script sets the configures the order or network interfaces automatically.
 There are no manual steps to take, as long as the network interfaces are named correctly.
 If you encounter problems, see the Microsoft documentation, Configure the Order of Network Interfaces.